Tusharsharma86/exploratory_data_analysis_in_class/README.md

-# Linear Regression
+# Exploratory Data Analysis
 ![GitHub Logo](https://s3.ap-south-1.amazonaws.com/greyatom-social/GreyAtom-logo.png)

 Learn how to explore data by creating and interpreting data graphics.
 This session is taught using matplotlib and pandas

 ## At a glance
 * In Class Instruction: 4 Hours
-  * In Class code along Dataset: Iowa Housing Prices
+  * In Class code along Dataset: Housing Prices Dataset

 * Project Dataset:Iowa Housing Prices
   * Estimated Time to complete Project Tasks: 1 Hour
   * Total sub tasks within the Project: 6
   * Complexity of sub tasks : Mid to High
   * Points to be scored : 550

 * Skills Rehearsed
   * Perform Exploratory Data Analysis using matplotlib and pandas